tuankien2601/PyS60/README.md

   menu

-  2. Plain script running and the application to enable this, aka the script shell – the Python application seen in PyS60 1.0 onwards
+  2. Plain script running and the application to enable this, aka the script shell â€“ the Python application seen in PyS60 1.0 onwards

 In this document we provide information how the new platform security features affect PyS60, what will be the development options and offer advices for native